muskan70/HLDSolutions/GoogleDrive.md

 8. Cloud storage returns blocks to the block servers.
 9. Client 2 downloads all the new blocks to reconstruct the file.

+### Some Important System Components
+1. **Block servers**: Block servers upload blocks to cloud storage.
+Block storage, referred to as block-level storage, is a technology to store data files on cloud-based environments.
+A file can be split into several blocks, each with a unique hash value, stored in our metadata database.
+Each block is treated as an independent object and stored in our storage system(S3).
+To reconstruct a file, blocks are joined in a particular order.

+2. **Cloud storage**: A file is split into smaller blocks and stored in cloud storage.

+3. **Cold storage**: Cold storage is a computer system designed for storing inactive data, meaning files are not accessed for a long time.

+4. **Notification service**: It is a publisher/subscriber system that allows data to be transferred from notification service to clients as certain events happen.
+In our specific case, notification service notifies relevant clients when a file is added/edited/removed elsewhere so they can pull the latest changes.

+5. **Offline backup queue**: If a client is offline and cannot pull the latest file changes, the offline backup queue stores the info so changes will be synced when the client is online.